Hamstring

 How long do common thigh injuries take to heal?

 Recovery time depends on the source and severity.
-A minor muscle issue may settle within days to a few weeks, while a larger strain, overload problem, or nerve-related presentation can take longer.
-Early diagnosis and the right loading plan usually improve the timeline.
+A mild muscle issue may settle within days to a few weeks.
+A larger strain, overload problem, or nerve-related presentation can take longer.
+Early diagnosis and the right loading plan usually help guide the timeline.

 Can I keep exercising with thigh pain?

-Sometimes yes, but it depends on what is driving the pain.
-Mild symptoms may allow modified activity, while sharp pain, limping, bruising, or worsening nerve symptoms usually mean you should stop and get advice.
-Good management is about modifying load, not always complete rest.
+Sometimes, but it depends on the cause.
+Mild symptoms may allow modified activity.
+Sharp pain, limping, bruising, worsening symptoms, numbness, tingling, or weakness usually mean you should stop and get advice.
+Good management often means modifying load, not pushing through.

 What treatment helps common thigh injuries?